March 28, 2026

 Lambda gets a bad reputation for things it genuinely isn’t good at - long-running processes, stateful workloads, anything with complex cold-start sensitivity.
 But a scheduled database backup is exactly the kind of workload Lambda was designed for:

 The entire infrastructure footprint is: one Lambda function, one EventBridge rule to trigger it on a cron, one S3 bucket to store the backups, and one Secrets Manager secret holding all the database credentials.
 That’s it.
-No EC2, no RDS, no VPC required if your databases have public endpoints.

 How It Actually Works